Stillwater Medical Center issues Code Green disaster declaration

 “Testing for COVID-19 is an important step in decreasing the spread and keeping our community safe,” Necia Kimber, System Director of Quality and Infection Control, said.
 “However, due to large increases in positive cases and patient loads in the Emergency departments and urgent care clinics, we would like to encourage those who are seeking testing only and not medical care to utilize the alternate testing locations.”

-Hospital officials released a statement saying Stillwater Medical is pleading with community members to help reduce the rapid spread of COVID-19 and help alleviate the current strain on all healthcare systems by getting vaccinated and wearing a mask in public settings.
+Hospital officials said they are pleading with community members to help reduce the rapid spread of COVID-19 and help alleviate the current strain on all healthcare systems by getting vaccinated and wearing a mask in public settings.

 Kimber is asking people who have been exposed or the virus or who are experiencing symptoms to follow CDC recommendations related to testing and isolation.